A brief history of St Paul's

 The church had its fair share of damage during the Second World War: in 1940 “a land mine made a gaping hole in the East window, blew every other window out, shattered the roof, smashed the reredos and altar, wrenched and blew in the doors… The rain was dripping through the roof … the windows were still without glass and there were holes in the roof … birds flew in and out freely and rugs and hot water bottles were provided for the aged or infirm.”
 In 1942 incendiary bombs came through the roof and a fire was started.
 The dent made by an incendiary which did not explode can still be seen in the North Aisle.
 Canon Laycock cared for the church and people throughout these difficult years, and oversaw the rebuilding and repair before he retired in 1949.

 The church hall was added in the 1950s and is an integral part of the premises.
-The hall has been re-developed internally to provide accommodation that is more flexible and more suitable to our needs and comprises two sections with sliding dividing doors, a small modern kitchen and four toilets, including one which is wheelchair accessible.
+The hall comprises two sections with sliding dividing doors, a small modern kitchen and four toilets, including one which is wheelchair accessible.
 The hall is used extensively by the local community, as it is the only such facility available in the community.

-The church has continued to develop; it was one of the first Anglican churches to be affected by the charismatic movement in the mid-60s, the worship led by dance groups and a wind band although that is not our practice now.
-A long incumbency by Canon Julian Frost, who retired in 2001, has been followed by shorter periods with Rev Barry Roland and Rev Vince Short.
+The church has continued to develop; it was one of the first Anglican churches to be affected by the charismatic movement in the mid-60s, the worship led by dance groups and a wind band, although that is not our practice now.
+A long incumbency by Canon Julian Frost, who retired in 2001, has been followed by shorter periods with Rev Barry Rowland and Rev Vince Short.

-In 2018 Rev Simon Couper was installed as our vicar and the current chapter of our history continues with the introduction of audio/visual equipment and reordering of the chapel as a fully accessible space.
+In 2017 Rev Simon Couper was installed as our vicar, and the current chapter of our history continues with the introduction of audio/visual equipment and reordering of the chapel as a fully accessible space.
 Our worship and involvement in the community also changes with the times.

-So St. Paul’s church moves on as God directs.
+So St Paul’s Beckenham moves on as God directs.

 Further details of the history are in a book by John Collins, available from the church, £5